KxSystems/docs/docs/learn/install/macos.md

 ☕ sjt@mint:~$
 ```

-The 32-bit interpreter finds and reports the licence-key file even though it will run without it.
+The 32-bit interpreter finds and reports the license-key file even though it will run without it.

 ```bash
 ☕ sjt@mint:~$ q